What Is Inherited Behavior?

-One good example of this that we have already addressed in this article has to do with the topic of criminal justice.
-If a behavior—let's say, violence—is a learned behavior, then it could presumably be unlearned or corrected through things like therapy or education.
-If, on the other hand, violence is an inherited behavior, one might ask whether it would ever be possible to unlearn it, or whether violent people are born that way and will remain that way regardless of the intentions of the criminal justice program.
+One good example of this has to do with the topic of criminal justice.
+For example, if violence is a learned behavior, it could presumably be unlearned or corrected through therapy or education.
+If, on the other hand, violence is an inherited behavior, one might ask whether it would ever be possible to unlearn it or whether violent people are born that way and will remain that way regardless of the intentions of the criminal justice program.

 One argument is to act as though all behavior is learned.
-This approach encourages us to have hope in an individual's ability to control themselves and their fates.
-The belief that our actions are strictly determined by things like genetics is a school of philosophy called determinism.
-This school of philosophy holds that, because our actions cannot be controlled by the individual, people who perform, or are likely to perform, undesirable actions need to be removed from society.
+This approach encourages us to have hope in individuals' ability to control themselves and their fates.
+The belief that things like genetics strictly determine our actions is a school of philosophy called determinism.
+This school of philosophy holds that because our actions cannot be controlled by the individual, people who perform or are likely to perform undesirable actions need to be removed from society.

 Studies show that guided online therapy is an effective means of educating and counseling those who have questions or concerns about their behavior.
 According to a comprehensive study published in World Psychiatry, internet-based counseling is effective in managing mental health issues, ranging from negative body image to phobias to tinnitus.
 The study focused on the benefits of internet-based cognitive-behavioral therapy (CBT), which is used to help reframe negative or unhelpful thoughts that could be underlying certain behaviors.
 The researchers found that online platforms can help both the therapist and the person seeking help to create a proper counseling program.
 This research points to online therapy as a safe and effective way of helping people better understand their behavior.